SMMadhavan/Generative-AI-Misinformation-Detection/README.md

 - `venv/`: Virtual environment.

 ## 📌 Status: PAUSED
-The project is currently paused after establishing the data pipeline and baseline model.Improving the model prediction accuracy is currently being focused on and the Next steps will involve **Hyperparameter Tuning** and **N-gram optimization** to increase model accuracy.
+The project is currently paused after establishing the data pipeline and baseline model.
+Improving the model prediction accuracy is currently being focused on and the Next steps will involve **Hyperparameter Tuning** and **N-gram optimization** to increase model accuracy.